Learn this now!

 What I can tell you is that I will not pay for alcohol.
 I am not sticking my head in the sand and pretending kids won’t go out and drink, but I don’t have to pay for it either.
 They can use their summer earnings for that stuff.
 Books and school supplies were to go on my credit card (which was also there for emergencies.)
 Food, depending on whether your student has a meal plan or lives in an apartment (even on campus) may vary.

 I gave my daughter different dollar amounts per month depending on where she was living that year and if she had a meal plan.
-It ranged from $300 (living on campus with meal plan) to $800 (Living off campus with no meal plan) All freshman that are not commuter students are required to live on campus with a minimum 14 meal a week meal plan.
+It ranged from $300 (living on campus with a meal plan) to $800 (Living off-campus with no meal plan) All freshmen that are not commuter students are required to live on campus with a minimum of 14 meals a week meal plan.
 Basically, at the beginning of each new school year, I created a reasonable budget, as I do for myself.
 This is to cover all of her expenses after rent, books, gas for her car.
 If she chooses to use her allowance up on pedicures and sushi, then peanut butter and jelly can help to balance her budget.
 The point here is that I am looking for her to learn to budget her money.
 It is my goal to not have to support her after college and optimistic this may ease her into that realm.
+Consider having your students get their own credit cards.
+It is a great way for them to start learning how to budget themselves while building their credit for when they are out on their own.
+Our credit card recommendations.